Chart Color Schemes

 Nerang - Mount Nathan displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Nerang - Mount Nathan's dwelling structure, as per the latest Census, consists of 66.8% houses and 33.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Nerang - Mount Nathan, as per the latest Census evaluation, 66.8% of dwellings were houses with the remaining 33.2% being semi-detached, apartments, or 'other' dwellings.
 This compares to Non-Metro Qld's 71.9% houses and 28.1% other dwellings.
-Home ownership in Nerang - Mount Nathan stands at 25.5%, with mortgaged dwellings at 44.7% and rented ones at 29.8%.
-The median monthly mortgage repayment is $1,842, lower than Non-Metro Qld's average of $1,950.
-The median weekly rent figure is $400, compared to Non-Metro Qld's $435.
-Nationally, Nerang - Mount Nathan's mortgage repayments are lower than the Australian average of $1,863, while rents exceed the national figure of $375.
+Home ownership in Nerang - Mount Nathan stood at 25.5%, with mortgaged dwellings at 44.7% and rented ones at 29.8%.
+The median monthly mortgage repayment was $1,842, below Non-Metro Qld's average of $1,950.
+Median weekly rent was $400 compared to Non-Metro Qld's $435.
+Nationally, Nerang - Mount Nathan's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing